All Episodes

 Glad you're with us.

-News Roundup and information overload hours.
+News Roundup and Information Overload Hour.

 I've gone through all the technical aspects of this throughout the show today.

-We've seen great promise in a lot of these areas.
+All right, Dr. Constantino, we've seen great promise in a lot of these areas.

 What are your thoughts?

-Having said that, you know, chloroquine is it was developed in 1946.
+Having said that, you know, chloroquine is, it was developed in 1946.

-It's one of the original uh antibiotics, and it was used for years and still is for many forms of malaria.
+It's one of the original antibiotics, and it was used for years and still is for many forms of malaria.

-And it seems that the chloroquine has two effects, both of which are potentially very valuable against uh the coronavirus.
+And it seems that the chloroquine has two effects, both of which are potentially very valuable against the coronavirus.

-And I think most people know that viruses, unlike bacteria, which can replicate themselves, viruses inject their material into a cell and then hijack a human cell to start making viruses uh for them.
+And I think most people know that viruses, unlike bacteria, which can replicate themselves, viruses inject their material into a cell and then hijack a human cell to start making viruses for them.

 And that's how the cells are damaged.

-And one of the problems that really critically ill patients with uh coronavirus infection have is that they get cytokine storm, which is their body attacking itself.
+And one of the problems that really critically ill patients with coronavirus infection have is that they get cytokine storm, which is their body attacking itself.

-Uh take it in larger quantities, uh, Dr. Constantino.
+Take it in larger quantities, Dr. Constantino.

-It's a very rare uh complication because the drug can bind to the pigments in your retina that are around the area called the macula.
+It's a very rare complication because the drug can bind to the pigments in your retina that are around the area called the macula.

 And the macula is the most sensitive area of the retina that allows you to see.

-And everybody's heard of macular degeneration, and this can cause uh a pharmacologic type of macular degeneration, but it's very rare.
+And this can cause a pharmacologic type of macular degeneration, but it's very rare.

-And paquinil is used by many, many people who have lupus and so forth, and and they take it for years without any side effects.
+And paquanil is used by many, many people who have lupus and so forth.

 All right, Betsy McCoy, let's get your take on these developments.

-Even in the middle of a crisis like this, from the beginning, we could see that the answer here is human ingenuity, scientific inquiry.
+And that's why we have optimism, Sean, even in the middle of a crisis like this, from the beginning, we could see that the answer here is human ingenuity, scientific inquiry.

-You know, when uh the coronavirus first struck, literally just four months later, we knew the entire genetic makeup of that virus.
+You know, when the coronavirus first struck, literally just four months later, we knew the entire genetic makeup of that virus.

 It took us years to get that far with AIDS.